-- # VGA Connector is only for P4M266 Chipset. - # The LAN Connector is optional. - # The ALC650 embeds an internal analog switch (by driver software) to share LINE input with Surround output, and share MIC input with CENTER/LFE output.
+- # VGA Connector is only for P4M266/P4M266A Chipset (optional). - # The LAN Connector is optional. - # The ALC650 embeds an internal analog switch (by driver software) to share LINE input with Surround output, and share MIC input with CENTER/LFE output.

 NOTE